How to be old

 Still, in the winter months I could walk on snowshoes in our woods.
 In the summer I could work in the garden till I got tired.
 Not bad at all.

-In March 2024 Lonni and I had to move to a senior facility.
+In March 2024 we moved to a senior facility.
 We loved our house in Underhill, the garden, the privacy, the woods, the view.
-I loved my personal places; my shed with all its neatly arranged tools; my workbench in the basement, where I tinkered with repairs.
-The bookshelves with all our books.
-My desk, computer and file cabinets were moved to the ‘cottage’ at Otter Creek Residences.
+I loved my personal places; my shed with its tools; my workbench in the basement.
+The bookshelves with my books.
+My desk, my computer and file cabinets were moved to the ‘cottage’ at Otter Creek Residences.
 Sitting at my old desk felt comfortable.
+Lonni made new friends while her two dogs provided daily solace.

-Then, Lonni started to lose her personality.
+Soon Lonni started to lose her personality.
 In her bewilderment she asked me every day “Why do you do this to me?
 Why do you hate me so much?
 Every day we sat for hours on the couch in our loggia, hand-in-hand, the dogs at our feet.
 Every day, we were intensely together.
 Every morning, she started with the same questions.
 Why?
 Why?
 In November she stopped eating and drinking.
 November 19 she died.
 That was good.
-Her suffering was unbearable.
+Her suffering was unbearable for both of us.
+My stepchildren withdrew in their own grief.
+Lee Adler, Lonni’s friend since elementary school who we met weekly on Zoom, died within a month.
+Within weeks of Lonni’s death both dogs died.
+My stepchildren and Sylvie were a big part of our life.
+Another big loss.

 I was alone for the first time in my life.
-I was surrounded by friends, but it took me a while to appreciate that.
+I was surrounded by new friends, but it took me a while to appreciate that.
 Recently, I moved to my children in Europe.
 I am very grateful for their willingness to take me in, but it does imply more losses.
 I found new friendships in Middlebury and my ‘cottage’ was a refuge.

 Now I struggle with PTSD.
 I function, but the emotional distress remains.

-What to do in the remaining time?
-I have read many books on getting old.
+That is not the whole story.
+I had a privileged life.
+Lonni and I had an exciting life together.
+Now my children are taking care of me.
+What to do in the time that remains for me ?
+I read many books on getting old.
 I know the answer.
 Do what I can.
 Maintain friendships.
 Enjoy the freedom and intensity of being old.
-Today that does not work.
+Often that does not work.